 - c.
 Breathe more gently. - d.
 Use the same compression-breath rate as is used for adults: 30 compressions followed by two breaths.
 This is one cycle.
 Following the two breaths, immediately begin the next cycle of compressions and breaths.
 If there are two people conducting CPR, conduct 15 compressions followed by two breaths. - e.
 After five cycles (about two minutes) of CPR, if there is no response and an AED is available, apply it and follow the prompts.
-Use pediatric pads if available, for children ages 1 through 8.
+Use pediatric pads if available, for children ages 1 through puberty.
 If pediatric pads aren't available, use adult pads.
 Do not use an AED for children younger than age 1.
 Administer one shock, then resume CPR starting with chest compressions for two minutes before administering a second shock.
 If you're not trained to use an AED, a 911 or other emergency medical operator may be able to guide you in its use. - f.
-Continue until the child moves or emergency medical personnel take over.

-- k.
-Discuss when an Automated External Defibrillator (AED) is to be used. - l.
+Continue until the child moves or emergency medical personnel take over. - k.
+Discuss when an Automated External Defibrillator (AED) is to be used. - 1.
 The Tourniquet, not the first option - i.
 Discuss with your father/male guardian and/or troop leader when to use a tourniquet - ii.
-Demonstrate ability to apply one to these points and between the wound and the heart: - 1.
+Demonstrate the ability to apply one to these points and between the wound and the heart: - 1.
 Arm - 2.
 Leg - m.
-What does Triage mean describe the following Triage START/RPM steps to your father/male guardian and/or troop leader: - i.
-START - 1.
-The First Step in START: get up and walk! - 2.
-The Second Step in START: begin where you stand - ii.
-How to evaluate victims using RPM - 1.
-Respiration or Breathing: it all starts here - 2.
-Perfusion or Circulation: is oxygen getting around the body? - 3.
-Mental Status: open your eyes - n.
-Research and demonstrate two methods to move an unconscious victim in an emergency by yourself. - o.
+Research and demonstrate two methods to move an unconscious victim in an emergency by yourself. - n.
 Research two types of a "two-man carry" in the case of an emergency (at least one must be for an unconscious victim).
-Demonstrate a "two-man carry" with your father/male guardian or fellow cadet. - p.
-Research and demonstrate how to make a stretcher with a long sleeve shirt and two poles in the field.

-3. First Aid Kit

-- a.
-Based on everything you have learned in this Achievement Course, list everything that a TSG troop should have in its troop First Aid Kit. - b.
+Demonstrate a "two-man carry" with your father/male guardian or fellow cadet. - o.
+Research and demonstrate how to make a stretcher with a long sleeve shirt and two poles in the field. - 3.
+First Aid Kit - a.
+Based on everything you have learned in this Achievement Course, list everything that a TSG troop should have in its troop First Aid Kit.

+- b.
 After you have made a list, work with your troop leaders to make sure all supplies are in your troop's First Aid Kit. - c.
 If your troop does not have a First Aid Kit, work with your troop leaders to assemble one.
 Review all of the supplies and rationale for including them with your father/male guardian and/or troop leaders. - d.
 Teach a basic first aid skill to the Junior Cadets in your troop.